seasonedcc/croods/docs/docs/the-actions.md

 It will store the result on `saved` unless it is still requesting (`saving`) or the request caused an error (`saveError`).

-Calling it this way is equivalent to what the APIs call `NEW/CREATE`.
+Calling it this way is equivalent to what the APIs name as `NEW/CREATE`.

 ```
 const { saved, saving, saveError } = state